Mr-Rimmer/aws-bootcamp-cruddur-2023/journal/week0.md

 ## Homework Evidence

 - Watched Chirag's Week 0:**Evidence**
+Copleted  - _No evidence aviliavle for this activity_

 - Watched Ashish's Week 0:**Evidence**
 - Recreate Conceptual Diagram in Lucid Charts or on a Napkin:**Evidence**
 - Recreate Logical Architectual Diagram in Lucid Charts:**Evidence**
 - Create an Admin User:**Evidence**
 - Use CloudShell Evidence:**Evidence**
+- Copleted  - _No evidence aviliavle for this activity_
 - Generate AWS Credentials:**Evidence**
 - Installed AWS CLI:**Evidence**